Powder for oral solution

 Consumer Medicine Information

-Serious dehydration and/or electrolyte disturbances may occur in some people.
-Read the section headed "Before you take Picosalax".
+Life threatening dehydration and/or electrolyte disturbances may occur in some people.
+Read the section with the heading "Before you take Picosalax".

 What is in this leaflet

 This leaflet answers some common questions about Picosalax.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking Picosalax against the benefits they expect it will have for you.